The average MCAT score for the year 2019 – 2020 is about 500 of the total score that ranges from 472 to 528.

 Biological and Biochemical Foundations of Living Systems

-The MCAT score percentiles for the PSBB section and Biological & Biochemical section are nearly similar in both range and mean score.
+The MCAT score percentiles for the PSBB section and Biological & Biochemical section are nearly comparable in both range and mean score.

 To understand MCAT percentiles, the ‘Percentile Rank’ column tells you the percentage of test-takers that achieved the same section scores or lower section scores than you did.